 We can all eat a little better, but that doesn’t mean it has to happen overnight.
-Keep things simple, by changing just one thing about your diet every week or month.
+Keep things simple, by changing just one thing about your diet every week or every month.

 This could be switching in plant-based milk for animal milk, adding an additional portion of vegetables to meals, or simply drinking one extra cup of water a day.
 You could even try a healthy new recipe every week.

 These small changes can be made easily and will help you make healthy dietary changes over time.